-Reports of adverse effects in head-to-head comparisons of PPIs for short-term treatment of GERD and ulcer are shown in Table 9.
+Reports of adverse effects in head-to-head comparisons of PPIs for short-term treatment of GERD and ulcer are shown in Evidence Table 8.
 The proportion of patients withdrawing due to adverse events in these studies was very low, with most studies reporting 1% to 3%.
 No study found significant differences among treatment groups in the rate of withdrawals for adverse effects.
-The exception was one study of rabeprazole 10mg or 20mg versus omeprazole 20mg that reported 5% to 7% withdrawals for adverse events.9 The rate of attrition overall was somewhat high in this study (17%-24%).Reports of serious adverse events were low, and generally balanced among the drugs.
+Reports of serious adverse events were low, and generally balanced among the drugs.
 Many of these incidences could be associated with pre-existing diseases.

 Serum gastrin levels were monitored in several studies, and found to be significantly elevated compared to baseline although the magnitude of increase was small and generally not considered clinically significant.
 A dose-related difference was found in some studies, but no differences between drugs.
-Likewise, when studied, the effect of the individual PPIs on H. pylori-related gastritis was similar, worsening gastritis in the corpus, and improving gastritis in the antrum.138 mg and rabeprazole 20 mg daily for 4 weeks in a crossover design, with the order of medication randomized.
+Likewise, when studied, the effect of the individual PPIs on H. pylori-related gastritis was similar, worsening gastritis in the corpus, and improving gastritis in the antrum.153

+Also in Evidence Table 8 is a head-to-head study designed to determine patient preferences about switching from one PPI to another.154The study included patients who had been taking a PPI for any indication for at least 56 days before the start of the study.
+All patients took omeprazole 20 mg and rabeprazole 20 mg daily for 4 weeks in a crossover design, with the order of medication randomized.
 A double-dummy presentation was used to blind patients to treatment assignment.
 At the end of each 4-week treatment phase patients were asked to name any unwanted or welcome side effects from the medication.
 The two PPIs maintained similar relief of symptoms, and the tolerability was similar.

-Also in Table 9 is a head-to-head study designed to determine patient preferences about switching from one PPI to another.139The study included patients who had been taking a PPI for any indication for at least 56 days before the start of the study.
-All patients took omeprazole 20